matCzelusniak/originals-light/docs/📜 Protocol/🚀 How to start/2_register_and_min_asset.md

 # Tutorial: Asset Registration and Minting Scenarios with `originals-light` asset and attributes

-This tutorial will walk you through different scenarios of asset registration and minting using `originals-light` and `ft4`.
+This tutorial will walk you through different scenarios of asset registration and minting using `originals-light`.
 We will cover three distinct cases, each demonstrating a different approach to managing assets.

 ---